dotnet/Open-XML-SDK/README.md

 To build the Open XML SDK:
 - Clone the repo at https://github.com/OfficeDev/Open-XML-SDK
-- Open the solution using Visual Studio 2015.
-Community Edition of VS2015 works just fine.
+- Open the solution with an editor that supports the latest .NET project files, such as Visual Studio 2017, VS Code, VS for Mac, or .NET CLI.
+See https://www.microsoft.com/net/download/core for details.
 - Build the solution (using either Debug or Release configuration)
 - Run the Xunit tests to verify the installation